Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 agreements, voluntary no contact orders, and other voluntary agreed upon boundaries

-being informed of their options, both parties mutually and voluntarily agree to an
+and, after being informed of their options, both parties mutually and voluntarily

 agreeing to a resolution.